-In the main panel you’ll see various tickboxes that allow you to refine your search for the doppelgangers.
+In the main panel you’ll see various tickboxes that allow you to refine your search for all the duplicates.
 These give you the option to match by name, date, size, or content; all useful approaches.

 It’s important to point out that CCleaner doesn't check the contents of files, so if you have two files in different folders with the same name but containing different data (say a photo or a Word document) it will delete one even though they are not actually duplicates.
-To avoid this, don't use the 'Name' option but instead choose 'Size'.
+To avoid this, don't use the 'Name' option but instead search by 'Size'.

 The last section gives you the option to define which drives CCleaner will search for duplicates.
 Obviously, you’ll want to make sure hard drives that you keep for back-up purposes are not included, as their very purpose is to hold a duplicate of the data on your machine.

-As always, we’d recommend running a full backup of your data before beginning anything that deletes data.
+As always we’d recommend running a full backup of your system before starting any process that will end in deleting data.
 If you don’t have a routine already in place, then we recommend reading our How to back up Windows 10 guide.

 When you’re ready, hit the Search button at the bottom of the window.
 The software will scan your system for the duplicate file with the parameters that you’ve set up.
 When it’s complete you’ll have to go through the list manually, and tick the files that you wish to remove and then hit ‘Delete Selected’ button as seen below.